Dani Siciliano

 Dani Siciliano is an American singer.
 She has worked with Matthew Herbert on several of his projects including the albums Around the House, Bodily Functions and Scale.
-She has also released two solo albums, Likes... and Slappers.
+She has also released three solo albums, Likes..., Slappers and Dani Siciliano.

 Early life

 Siciliano grew up in Arizona and moved to San Francisco when her father, a civil servant in the Department of Defense, was transferred there.
 She sang in church as a child and at the age of seven she began playing the clarinet.
 While attending the University of Richmond she was a member of a jazz combo, playing gigs at local cafés.